about-code/pure-data/README.md

 Pure-Data is a data modeling library for JavaScript.

 #### Project Status: Experimental!
-Yet I strive for making things sound ;-) Help me by submitting issues.
+This (spare-time) project is in quite early stage.
+Don't hesitate to have a look at its documented features but be aware that it is not stable enough to be used for serious things.

 #### Key features:
 - Modeling entities and entity associations (One/Many-to-One/Many)
 - Model consistency due to change propagation among related entities
 - Entity management
-- Deserialization from plain JSON into an entity object graph
+- Deserializing and merging of plain JSON into the client-side object graph
-- Fine-grained control over entity serialization
+- Fine-grained control over serialization
 - Reactivity and observable streams with RxJS
 - Adaptable to different data store implementations
 - Dirty state